Calling all Prince George's County, Montgomery County, and Washington DC Artists and Teachers!

 Time Commitment for Training

-Training sessions will be held from January 28–June 9, 2023, mostly on Saturdays from 9 am-4 pm.
-Artist and teacher participation in ALL sessions is required to qualify for full- and part-time employment in our summer and afterschool programs.
+Training, consisting of both in-person and asynchronous sessions, will be held between February 8-May 11, 2024.
+Participation in ALL sessions is required to qualify for full- and part-time employment in our programs.

 Application Criteria